 - Bear Spray if you are in an area that serves as a home to grizzlies or black bears in non-hibernation months

 - Sunscreen or bug spray if you will be eloping in the warmer months

 - If you are considering a Champagne toast, bring it and drinking flutes

 Leave No Trace

-Leave no Trace is a set of principles that every couple that is eloping in a national park should adhere to, the 7 principles of Leave No Trace serve to protect the ecosystems and other visitors within the national parks.
+Leave no Trace is a set of principles that every couple that is eloping in a national park should adhere to not only in national parks but all outdoor wedding locations, the 7 principles of Leave No Trace serve to protect the ecosystems and other visitors within the national parks.
 Your vendors and guests should also be aware of the Leave No Trace Principles and understand that a national park elopement is a privilege and by being conscious of our actions will help minimize our impact on these beautiful but oftentimes delicate landscapes.